inveniosoftware/invenio-search/docs/configuration.rst

 Hosts via client config
 ~~~~~~~~~~~~~~~~~~~~~~~
 Note, you may also use :py:class:`~invenio_search.config.SEARCH_CLIENT_CONFIG`
-instead of :py:class:`~invenio_search.config.SEARCH_ELASTIC_HOSTS` to configure
+instead of :py:class:`~invenio_search.config.SEARCH_HOSTS` to configure
-the Elasticsearch hosts:
+the search engine hosts:

 .. code-block:: python